yjxiong/anet2016-cuhk/README.md

 ```
 You can use your own video files by specifying the filename.
 More functions to be added.
 The two-stream model here consists of one reset-200 model for RGB input and one BN-Inception model for optical flow input.
-The model spec and parameter files can be found `models/`
+The model spec and parameter files can be found in `models/`.

 ##LICENSE
 Released under [BSD 2-Clause license][license].